awslabs/aws-api-gateway-developer-portal/BUILDING.md

 You can run each of these via `node run ${TASK}`, and you can run multiple together like `node run build deploy`.
 You can pass options via `node run ${TASK} --key=value` as applicable.

+### `node run reinstall`

+Removes and reinstalls the dependencies everywhere.
+It does the obvious `rm -rf node_modules && npm install` in each package, but before reinstalling, it also handles the edge case of within `dev-portal`, one of the dependencies is partially under source control.

 ### `node run build`

 Builds a production-quality build and copies it to the lambda uploader.